sammyITdev/InfoAboutHTMLWebsite/README.md

 Description: Are you new to programming?
 If so, then take a look at this simple blog post that will teach you about the basics of HTML; a popular programming language!

 ## Deployment
-Here is the deployed website at: https://basic-info-about-html-blog-post.netlify.app/
+Here is the deployed website at: <a href="https://basic-info-about-html-blog-post.netlify.app/">HTML Blog Post</a>

 ## Built With
 * HTML